In this section

 1.7 Provide different techniques for diagonal directions

-There are various techniques for communicating directions for different angles.
-These techniques are divided in two broad categories depending on the user’s point of reference:
+There are various techniques for communicating diagonal directions to vision impaired people.
+These techniques are divided in two big categories depending on the user’s point of reference:

 - Clock faces, when the space is divided into 12 parts as on a clock face with the user situated in the middle of the dial, i.e. with 12 o’clock indicating straight ahead and 6 o’clock behind.
-This technique seems to be very popular with older people as it is taught during O&M training however the younger generations of vision impaired people do not have a lot of experience with clocks with fixed numbers and moving hands, which makes this technique confusing for them.
-During Wayfindr trials many also reported that it is difficult to distinguish between 1 and 2 o’clock.
+This technique seems to be very popular with older people as it is taught during O&M training however the younger generations of vision impaired people do not have a lot of experience with clocks with fixed numbers and moving hands which makes this technique confusing for them.
+During Wayfindr trials many reported that it is difficult to distinguish between 1 and 2 o’clock for example.
 Thus, clock faces should be used to communicate the general direction.

 - Degrees, when directions and position are communicated using degrees.
 For example, “turn 45 degrees to your right.”
-Similarly to those using clock faces, various vision impaired people expressed concerns around distinguishing between 45 and 60 degrees for example.
+In common with using clock faces, various vision impaired people expressed concerns around distinguishing between 45 and 60 degrees for example.

 - Orthogonal axis means that direction is communicated based on right angles to a line going ahead, behind, left or right.
 In this way the risk of confusion – as with diagonal directions above – is reduced.
 On the other hand users may have to follow a less efficient or longer route based only on orthogonal directions.

-- Cardinal coordinates when position and directions are communicated as being “north,” “southeast,” “northwest” etc. Vision impaired people have reported [1, 5] that they find it difficult to orientate themselves based on cardinal coordinates as they have to first translate them into an egocentric frame of reference before use.
-Use of cardinal coordinates also vary from one country to another and it can be difficult for anyone to orientate themselves using them indoors, regardless of whether they are sighted or not.
+- Cardinal coordinates when position and directions are communicated as being “north,” “southeast,” “northwest” etc. Vision impaired people have reported [1, 2] that they find it difficult to orientate themselves based on cardinal coordinates as they have to first translate them into an egocentric frame of reference before use.

 Based on the above, vision impaired people have no single preferred way for communicating directions.
 Their preferences are based on various factors including previous Orientation & Mobility education, experience of independent travel, familiarity with analogue clock metaphors and familiarity with existing digital navigation services.
 One size does not fit all.

-A suggestion for further Investigation on how to provide this choice to users through a digital navigation app can be found in the Section s22.214.171.124.
+A suggestion for further Investigation on how to provide this choice to users through a digital navigation app can be found in the Section s126.96.36.199.

 NB.
 This functionality, i.e. enabling users to choose their preferred technique for diagonal directions, is not currently demonstrated in the Wayfindr Demo iOS app v0.4.